massgov/mayflower-patternlab/styleguide/source/_patterns/documentation-template-variant.md

 ### Description
-This is a variant of the [Contact List](./?p=organisms-contact-list) showing an example with accordions disabled.
+This is a variant of the [Contact List](./?p=organisms-contact-list) pattern showing an example with accordions disabled.

 ### How to generate
-*
+* set the 'blah' variable to ...